Future-House/paper-qa/README.md

 pytest tests/
 ```

 If you encounter an error, you may have to add the project root to the Python Path environmental varible.
-On MacOS you can run
+On MacOS this can be accomplished with

 ```
 export PYTHONPATH="${PYTHONPATH}:$(pwd)"
 ```

-and you should then be able to succesfully run the tests.
+You should then be able to succesfully run the tests.

 ## Notebooks